DinodC/pair-trading-cryptos/01_pair_trading_cryptos.md

-# Pair Trading With Cryptocurrencies Part 1
+# Pair-trading With Cryptocurrencies Part 1

 ## How To Scrape Cryptocurrency Data Using Python